niknak1379/ObsidianNotes/content/03-Application-Architecture/Network/Networking-Basics/Protocols/00-Protocol Models0/TCP,IP-Model&Layers/04-Transport Layer.md

 Socket is basically the combination of an IP address and a port.
 ## Features
 The transport layer will attach the socket port numbers and thats how it knows where to send the data.
 Also takes care of congestion control.
-So theres congestion control algorithms built into [[TCP(Transmission Control Protocol)]].
+So theres congestion control algorithms built into [[03-Application-Architecture/Network/Networking-Basics/Protocols/Transport-Layer-Protocols0/TCP(Transmission Control Protocol)]].